cervaens/K2-reporter/README.md

 ## Configuring your environment

 Before running the reporter, the environment needs to be set up.

-The following parameters are important to the reporter:
-- Middleware API Endpoint
-- Execution layer and consensus Node URL

-Execution layer node URL can be any node provider like Quicknode, Alchemy etc. At the time of writing Quicknode endpoints offer both beacon and execution layer access.
-Beacon chain access is required when checking for effective balance issues.

-Middleware API endpoint will be the middleware serving one or more SBP positions.
-Every middleware has a default service provider borrow address but that can be overridden.
-Ultimately, when opening SBP positions on chain, borrowers are nominating the public key of the designated verifier middleware that will validate and process slashings where the contract will reject the slashing if it does not come from the correct designated verifier.
+Just create a .env file from .env.example and fill any info in the 3 empty variables as they won't be used but will be checked if not empty

 ## Running